 4. Make sure Windows firewall doesn’t block Discord

-- Select the Allow an app through Windows Firewall option
+- Hit the Windows key, type firewall, and open Allow an app through Windows Firewall.

 5. Use the Discord web app

-All things considered, like any other VoIP service, Discord can be affected by packet loss as well.
-However, it seems that unlike other programs, Discord has a bunch of aces up its sleeve that let you circumvent the issue.
+All things considered, like any other VoIP service, Discord can also be affected by packet loss.
+However, unlike other programs, it seems that Discord has a bunch of aces up its sleeve that let you circumvent the issue.